LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 }
 ```

-Next, in the `CompanyUserController` we need to do the `authorize` check for each CRUD action.
-There are a couple of ways to do that but I will use the [`authorize`](https://laravel.com/docs/authorization#via-controller-helpers) method.
+Next, in the `CompanyUserController`, we need to do the `authorize` check for each CRUD action.
+There are a couple of ways to do that, but I will use the [`authorize`](https://laravel.com/docs/authorization#via-controller-helpers) method.

-> For other authorizing ways check the [official documentation](https://laravel.com/docs/authorization#authorizing-actions-using-policies).
+> For other authorizing ways, check the [official documentation](https://laravel.com/docs/authorization#authorizing-actions-using-policies).

 **app/Http/Controllers/CompanyUserController.php**:
 ```php